bonifield/helpers/python/README.md

 - 	- Create a simple GraphViz-style, Dot-notation force directed graph
 - python-hashes.py
 	- Use hashlib to generate multiple types hashes
+- python-ipaddress.py
+	- Work with IP addresses
 - python-itertools-zip.py
-	- use itertools.zip to get members of multiple lists simultaneously and create new tuples
+	- Use itertools.zip to get members of multiple lists simultaneously and create new tuples
 - python-json-printer.py
 	- Ingest then dump a JSON file for review
 - python-lambdas-filter-map.py